infor-cloud/ion-api-sdk/README.md

     }

-In order to revoke an access_token it should be called with the following parameters:
+In order to revoke an refresh token, it should be called with the following parameters:

-    RevokeToken(token.AccessToken, OAuth2Constants.AccessToken);

-**Refresh token**
-If a refresh token is available as part of the response it is possible to obtain a new access_token and refresh_token without requiring the service account credentials.

-    _oauth2.RequestRefreshTokenAsync(refreshToken).Result;

-**Revoke refresh token**
-If a refresh token is provided and there is no longer the need to make calls to the webservice without providing the service account credentials then the refresh token should be revoked.
-Using the same method as the one provided to revoke access tokens it is possible to revoke refresh tokens as well.

     RevokeToken(token.RefreshToken, OAuth2Constants.RefreshToken);